-She was right.
-A little over a decade later Goldie made her professional debut, dancing the can-can at the World Fair in New York in 1964.
-And within a few years she had won a part in the legendary comedy sketch show Rowan & Martin's Laugh-In, which launched her already popular so-called 'dumb blonde' stage persona to further stardom.
+A little over two decades later Goldie made her professional debut, dancing the can-can at the World Fair in New York in 1964.
+Within a few years she had won a part in the legendary comedy sketch show Rowan & Martin's Laugh-In, which launched her already popular so-called 'dumb blonde' stage persona to further stardom.